coveo/source.coveo.com/_posts/2014-10-01-java8-mockito.md

 This is a good test as it validates that the `Company` class interacts with the `CompanyDal` class as expected.
 Now.. how can we do this verification?

 We could be tempted to do

-{% highlight java linenos %}
+{% highlight java %}
 @Test
 public void addingAnEmployeeRegistersItInTheDal()
 {